Snowflake has many advantages:

 Be especially careful when setting up input and output mappings.

 When writing your transformation script, quoting all table and column names is highly recommended.
-Snowflake converts all unquoted table/column identifiers to uppercase, which won’t match table/column identifiers created by Keboola Connection (unless they happen to be all uppercase).
+Snowflake converts all unquoted table/column identifiers to uppercase, which won’t match table/column identifiers created by Keboola (unless they happen to be all uppercase).

 SELECT "barcolumn" FROM "footable";